 For the rest of our dry goods I decided to use the OXO Good Grips.
 I can’t begin to tell you how much I love these.
 LOVE THEM.
 Great variety of sizes, fantastic lids that seal when closed keeping your food oh so fresh, plus they’re stackable.
 The only problem is that they aren’t cheap.
 The rectangle size is the one I needed the most of (second one on the left) and those are around 17 bucks each.
 That’s why I took so long on this project.
 I just bought one or two at a time.
 I could have bought them all at once, but then Kenny would have seen hundreds being spent on plastic organizers and he may not have been impressed.
 And I’m all about impressing my husband when Christmas is in our near future. :) I will say though that these are absolutely worth the investment.
 Now I’ll have these in our pantry forever and they really are a great way to organize and store your food.

-For the flour, sugar, Bisquick labels I bought labels and a chalkboard pen on etsy (a fun shop called Bugaboo).
+For the flour, sugar, Bisquick labels I bought chalkboard labels and a chalk pen.
 Love the look of chalk without the mess!
 I wrote each one a few times and then realized that my handwriting wasn’t magically going to change and they all looked the same so I picked one out and stuck it on!

 Frist I had the Bisquick placed on the left so I could see the all of the fun labels, but I quickly realized that wasn’t the most practical way to organize everything.